uw-ischool-info-201a-2019-autumn/a1-starter/instructions.md

 1. **Presentation requirements.**
   * _Consistency_.
 Format each entry in the same manner.
   * _Simplicity_.
 Seek a simple, clear, even elegant presentation.
 1. **Coding requirements**.
-To present the above information, _for each person_, use the following markdown elements:
+To present the above information, _for each person_, use one or more of the following markdown elements:
   * A top-level heading
   * An unordered list
   * **Bold** and _italics_ for emphasis